simon-weber/gmusicapi/docs/source/reference/metadata.rst

 .. _songdict-format:

+**This information is outdated and only applies to the webclient.**

 Google Music sends song metadata in json objects, which are represented as Python dictionaries.

 The dictionary is a slightly misleading representation, since some keys cannot be modified.